puppetlabs/puppetdb/documentation/api/query/v3/catalogs.markdown

 ### `GET /v3/catalogs/<NODE>`

 This will return the most recent catalog for the given node.
-There must be an `Accept` header matching `application/json`.

 #### Examples